Kaboom242/quillquest-stories/Golemheart/StoryBible-Simple.md

 - Growth Point: Greta must learn to balance her ideals and dramatic instincts with the realities of leadership, accepting imperfection and finding strength in vulnerability.d, but grows through relentless effort, mastering Witchcraft.

 ### Tobi – The Mischievous Street Bard / Rogue

 - Appearance: Young, handsome lad with a lute slung over his back, mismatched clothes, and a perpetual smirk.
 His eyes sparkle with mischief.
-- Skills: Music, illusions, pickpocketing, and storytelling.
+- Skills: Music, illusions, pickpocketing, knife play, and storytelling.
 Can charm crowds or distract guards with a well-timed tune.
+Or Sneaking behind distracted foes to be finished off with quick knifework.
 - Dynamic: Chaos twin with Lin, but also provides street-smart insights and emotional support through humor.
 Flirts with everyone but has deeper moments of genuine concern.
-- Speech patterns: Musical references and jokes when comfortable, but also street-smart observations, flirtatious banter, and sincere worry for friends
+- Speech patterns: Jokes / Flirts when comfortable, but also street-smart observations, flirtatious banter, and sincere worry for friends
 - Personality Depth:
   - **Core trait**: Seeks acceptance and belonging through entertainment and usefulness, flirtation with everyone unsuccesfully, loves a bad pickup line, overly enjoys a good prank.
+Mischievous, and sassy.
   - **Stress response**: Deflects with humor.
   - **Other aspects**: Street wisdom, social perceptiveness, hidden insecurities, loyalty to friends, genuine musical talent
   - **Growth edge**: Learning to trust others with his vulnerabilities